utk-eecs-crumpton-tas/cs102-handbook/docs/reference/vim-cheatsheet.md

 - `:wq` - Save and exit a document
 - `:q!` - Close the document without saving
 - `shift + zz` - An alias for `:wq` to save and exit a document
+- `shift + zq` - An alias for `:q!` to save and exit a document

+## Neovim keymaps

+Useful actions specific to Neovim kickstart.

+- `space f` - Autoformat with `clang-foramt`, much more thorough formatter than `gg=G`
+- `space rn` - Rename the variable under the cursor
+- `gcc` - Comment toggle a line
+- `space ds` - Search document symbols: functions, class names, etc
+- `space /` - Search the current file
+- `shift + K` - Show LSP information for the symbol under the cursor

 <!-- There is a [vim VS Code extension](https://marketplace.visualstudio.com/items?itemName=VS Codevim.vim) if you want to use vim key bindings in VS Code.
 This is another good [vim VS Code extension](https://marketplace.visualstudio.com/items?itemName=VSCodevim.vim) for setting up the VS Code extension. -->